KiCad/kicad-source-mirror/Documentation/development/tool-framework.md

     static TOOL_ACTION uselessFixedCircle;

 Definitions of actions generally happen in the .cpp of the relevant tool.
-It doesn't actually matter where the defintion occurs (the declaration is enough to use the action), as long as it's linked in the end.
+It doesn't actually matter where the definition occurs (the declaration is enough to use the action), as long as it's linked in the end.
 Similar tools should always be defined together.